GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 It's not a guarantee, but it's a good alternative

-because it's a different version (even if it's old)
+because it's a different version (even if it's old, except V545632)

 APK V1/V2: